est. 1989 as SG14 / approved in 9/96 as TC 1

 Of special interest is the solution of continuous problems on parallel and distributed computer systems.

-· to promote research in all aspects of descriptional complexity through conferences, publications, and more in-formal means of scientific interaction such as electronic news groups;
+∑ To promote research in all aspects of descriptional complexity through conferences, publications, and more informal means of scientific interaction such as electronic news groups;

-· to promote interaction and the exchange of information across traditional disciplinary boundaries;
+∑ To promote interaction and the exchange of information across traditional discipline boundaries;

 The scope of the working group encompasses all aspects of descriptional complexity, both theory and application.
 These aspects include but are not limited to:

-· the use of descriptional randomness and associated descriptional complexity measures in computational complexity, economy of description, cryptography, information theory, probability, and statistics;
+∑ The use of descriptional randomness and associated descriptional complexity measures in computational complexity, cryptography, information theory, probability, and statistics;

 The theoretical aspects of the specification and development of computing systems that are based on algebraic and logic concepts and can be studied systematically within a theory of systems specifications.